heureka/depotapi/README.md

 - [insertShopDepots](#insertshopdepots-shop) (shop)
 - [deleteShopDepots](#deleteshopdepots-shop) (shop)

+## Changelog
+- 2019/07 - Removed required `hash` fields.
+Dangling fields are ignored for backwards compatibility.

 ## Authenticate
-Authenticate is needed for all nonpublic methods.
-DepotAPI uses authenticate method based on HMAC.
-First you need to get [login information](https://login.heureka.cz/register/) and api key (to obtain write request to podpora@heureka.cz).
-Then send your username, password and api key to login request and you get back **4 hours valid** token.
-This token has to be sent in header for communication in secured methods.
-All data you sent through nonpublic methods to Heureka must be signed by [hash](#hash-formula).
+Authentication is required for all non-public methods.
+DepotAPI uses token based authentication.
+First you need to get [login information](https://login.heureka.cz/register/) and an API key (to obtain one, write a request to podpora@heureka.cz).
+Then send your username, password and API key together to login endpoint and you will get back a token, which will be **valid for 4 hours**.
+This token has to be send in HTTP header when calling secured methods.

 ### Authenticate URL
     https://api.heureka.cz/depot-api/v1/authenticate/login